mimik-mimOE/mimOE-setup/README.md

 Follow instructions below to install mimOE or mimOE-ai using shell script.

-⚠️ **Shell scripts below can only be used on below operating systems** ⚠️
+⚠️ **Shell scripts can only be used on below operating systems** ⚠️

 1. Apple macOS
 2. Linux(amd64 and arm64)